awsdocs/amazon-efs-user-guide/doc_source/wt1-create-ec2-resources.md

    Both should have only one outbound rule that allows all traffic to leave\.

-   In the next section, you authorize additional access that enable the following:
+   In the next section, you authorize additional access that enables the following:
    + Enable you to connect to your EC2 instance\.
    + Enable traffic between an EC2 instance and an Amazon EFS mount target \(with which you associate these security groups later in this walkthrough\)\.